concur/react-concur/clean-maintainable-react/clean-maintainable-react.md

 ## General State tips

-- If you need to use 'componentWillReceiveProps' to fit some data change into the component, consider refactoring it to read data from the Redux store instead.
+- If you need to use 'componentWillReceiveProps' to fit some data change into the component, refactor it to read data from the Redux store instead.

+---

+#### Components > State

 - If the component uses state, but doesn't use any lifecycle methods, refactor it into a connected SFC.

+---

+#### Components > State

 - If the component uses state AND lifecycle methods, refactor it to become a connected class component.

 ---